ChromatixAU/phpcs-config-chromatix/README.md

 **This config is still in development.** If you have suggestions for improvement or if you disagree with anything this config makes you do, feel free to file an issue.

+_Writing PHP code outside of the WordPress context?
+We still use WordPress standards, but obviously without the need for using WordPress-specific functions.
+See [phpcs-config-chromatix-no-wordpress](https://github.com/ChromatixAU/phpcs-config-chromatix-no-wordpress)._

 ## Installation

 Install globally to use on any project: